Skip to main content

 if (data.event === 'start') {

-streamId = data.streamId;
+streamId = data.start.streamId;

 console.log('Stream started:', streamId);